-Actions have been developed to achieve the outcomes and objectives of the Coastal and Marine Management Plan.
-These actions are presented below, coloured under the objective themes, with key deliverables identified.
+Actions have been developed to achieve the outcomes and objectives of this plan.
+The City has committed to the actions as presented below, coloured under the objective themes, with key deliverables identified.

-These actions will be integrated into the precinct plan (Southeast Bellarine Biolink Master Plan) along with additional actions in order to support the broader environment in this region.
-Appendix 2 provides a summary of the precinct plan.
+These actions will be also integrated into the Southeast Bellarine Biolink Master Plan along with additional actions in order to support the broader environment in this region.
+The Master Plan overview is provided in the following section.

-Objective Ac tions Priority Acknowledge Traditional Owners' rights, aspirations & knowledge А Investigate opportunities to develop partnership projects with the Wadawurrung Traditional Owners Aboriginal Corporation and their Caring for Country team, and undertake Aboriginal Cultural Heritage Land Management Agreements or similar Short-term by 2026 Ongoing В Examine and implement ways to manage and protect cultural values within the coastal and marine zone in accordance with the Paleert Tjaara Dja: Healthy Country Plan and state legislation (inc. Aboriginal Heritage Act 2006, Heritage Act 2017, Underwater Cultural Heritage Act 2018) Short-term by 2026 С Promote Wadawurrung Language and stories through naming of Country and connection along the entire Bellarine Peninsula Southern Coast.
-Short-term by 2026 Ongoing D Design and install a suite of signage focused on increased community awareness of the cultural, natural and heritage values of the coastal and marine zones in collaboration with Wadawurrung People, Land Management Groups and the Community Reference Group Short-term by 2026 Protect and enhance the marine and coastal environment A Engage with stakeholders (land managers, landholders, community groups, residents, tourists) for cross-jurisdiction collaboration and management through the creation of a master plan Short-term by 2026 Ongoing В Contain and reduce cover of priority invasive plant species.
-Continue to use bushland regeneration techniques to encourage natural recruitment of local endemic species and where applicable revegetate rare flora.
-Ongoing Annually С Develop a cross-boundary approach for pest plant and pest animal control.
-Implement seasonally and monitor effectiveness of programs.
-Short-term by 2026 Ongoing D Continue to undertake seasonal fauna and flora surveys to ascertain baseline values and effectiveness of pest plant and animal controls.
-Ongoing Annual program E Support actions in the state and local biodiversity strategies to improve the coastal and marine environment, including using planning controls to retain and/or create biodiversity links and space for saltmarsh retreat resulting from rising sea level.
-As updated
+Objective Ac tions Priority Acknowledge Traditional Owners' rights, aspirations & knowledge Α Investigate opportunities to develop partnership projects with the Wadawurrung Traditional Owners Aboriginal Corporation and their Caring for Country team, and undertake Aboriginal Cultural Heritage Land Management Agreements or similar.
+Short-term by 2026 Ongoing В Examine and implement ways to manage and protect cultural values within the coastal and marine zone in accordance with the Paleert Tjaara Dja: Healthy Country Plan and state legislation (inc. Aboriginal Heritage Act 2006, Heritage Act 2017, Underwater Cultural Heritage Act 2018).
+Short-term by 2026 С Promote Wadawurrung Language and stories through naming of Country, connection and consistency along the entire Bellarine Peninsula Southern Coast.
+Short-term by 2026 Ongoing D Design and install a suite of signage focused on increased community awareness of the cultural, natural and heritage values of the coastal and marine zones in collaboration with Wadawurrung People, Land Management Groups, Community Reference Group and Landholder Group.
+Short-term by 2026